 - You can create feedback surveys

-- Provide customer support to customers in quicker way just by dialing a phone call.
+- Provide customer support to customers in a quicker way just by dialing a phone call.

 - Helped to measure product loyalty.